kodama78/quiz/README.md

 - You understand how to add files, commit, and push in git
 	- [Git Workflow](https://github.com/Learning-Fuze/git-workflow/blob/master/README.md)

-## Migrating your Quiz to GitHub
+## Migrating your Quiz Form to GitHub

 ### Step 1 - Fork this repo

 - Go to GitHub and fork this repo to your account

 ### Step 2 - Clone *your* repo
-- Copy the link from your github account for your Quiz repo
+- Copy the link from your github account for your Quiz Form repo
 - Navigate to your sandbox folder
 - Open up your terminal / git bash to your sandbox folder
 - Clone your repo